Syllabus for ELE-212

 AC Circuits (ELE-212) is intended for students who plan to pursue an academic path in electronics.
 It continues and normally follows the course DC Circuits (ELE-211) and provides an introduction to alternating current, inductance, capacitance, inductive and capacitive reactance, fundamental ac circuitry, and single-phase transformer.

-Knowledge of basic dc circuits (or a course equivalent to ELE-211, DC Circuits) and an understanding of basic trigonometric functions (or proficiency in a course equivalent to at least MAT-129, Precalculus for Technology) is needed to succeed in this course.
+Knowledge of basic dc circuits (or a course equivalent to ELE-211, DC Circuits) and an understanding of basic trigonometric functions (or proficiency in a course equivalent to at least MAT-121, College Algebra) is needed to succeed in this course.

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
 The required textbook is available from the College's textbook supplier, MBS Direct.

 Note: NI Circuit Design Suite is a Windows-based product and will not run on Macs.
 You can run this software and other Windows software on your Mac using Apple's Boot Camp technology or third-party virtualization tools like Parallels or VMWare Fusion.
 These tools make it possible to run Mac OSX and a Windows operating system side by side.
 This solution will require a Windows license.